Exam Administration in the Faculty of Law at Queen's University

 You will receive an email from ExamSoft with instructions for downloading the software as well as a username and password.
 Students should register Examplify upon receipt of the email.
 If you have any questions or issues with registration, contact ExamSoft technical support at firstname.lastname@example.org or call toll-free 866.429.8889.

-- That your PC or Mac can open and run Examplify using its mock exam.
+- That your PC or Mac can open and run Examplify and that it meets the Minimum System Requirements.

-- That there is plenty of free hard drive space.
+- That there is adequate hard drive space available.

 - That your computer is virus free.